ietf-wg-pce/draft-ietf-pce-iana-update/draft-ietf-pce-iana-update.md

 # Acknowledgments

 Thanks to John Scudder for the initial discussion behind this document.
 Thanks to Ketan Talaulikar, Andrew Stone, Samuel Sidor, Quan Xiong, Cheng Li, and Aijun Wang for the review comments.
+Thanks to Carlos Pignataro for the OPSDIR review.

 # Rationale for updating all registries with Standards Action

 This specification updates all the registries with the "Standards Action" policy.
 WG considered keeping "Standards Action" for some registries such as flag fields with limited bits, where the space is tight but decided against it.
 The WG's last call and IETF's last call process should be enough to handle the case of frivolous experiments taking over the few code points.
 The working group could also create a new protocol field and registry for future use as done in the past (see {{RFC9357}}).

-Future registries in the "Path Computation Element Protocol (PCEP) Numbers" registry group should prefer to use "IETF Review" over "Standards Action".

 # Consideration of RFC 8356

-It is worth noting that {{RFC8356}} deliberately chose to make experimental codepoints available only in the PCEP messages, objects, and TLV types registries.
+It is worth noting that {{RFC8356}} deliberately chose to make experimental codepoints available only in the PCEP messages, objects, and TLV type registries.
 Appendix A of that document gives a brief explanation of why that decision was taken stating that:

 {:quote}
 > The justification for this decision is that, if an